 - Board governance, including Board leadership positions

-Assessment of applications and interviews will take place immediately following closing date with interviews scheduled as required for the week of July 15th, 2019.
+Assessment of applications and interviews will take place immediately following the closing date with interviews scheduled in mid to late July.
 References provided by interviewed candidates will be contacted.
-New board members will assume office for a three (3)-year term following the APEX Annual General Meeting to be held in early October.
+New board members will assume office for a three (3)-year term following the APEX Annual General Meeting held in early October.

-Serving on the Board offers you the opportunity to:
+Serving on the Board offers the opportunity to: